- One of America’s most beloved actresses, as well as a celebrated producer and successful entrepreneur.

-- Her production company, Pacific Standard, is behind the acclaimed films Gone Girl and Wild
+- Her production company, Pacific Standard, is behind acclaimed films like Gone Girl, Wild, and Hot Pursuit.

 Reese Witherspoon is one of America’s most beloved actresses, as well as a celebrated producer and successful entrepreneur.
 She is best known for her classic comedy films "Legally Blonde" and "Sweet Home Alabama," her Emmy and Golden Globe winning performance in biopic "Walk the Line," as well as her critically acclaimed role in HBO hit drama series "Big Little Lies."

 Reese’s most recent film is the 2018 fantasy adventure epic "A Wrinkle in Time," directed by Ava DuVernay, which Reese stars in along side Oprah Winfrey, Mindy Kaling, Chris Pine, and others.

 Reese was introduced to the entertainment industry at a very early age.
 In 1990, she landed her first major acting role in Robert Mulligan's "The Man on the Moon."
 Her role as a 14-year-old tomboy earned rave reviews.
 Roles in bigger films such as "Jack the Bear" and "A Far Off Place "followed shortly thereafter.
 In the mid 1990s Reese decided to put her acting career on hold and attend Stanford University where she pursued a degree in English literature.

 However, her collegiate plans were cut short when she accepted roles to star in two major motion pictures: "Fear" alongside Mark Wahlberg and "Freeway" with Kiefer Sutherland.
 Although neither film was a huge box-office success, they helped to establish Reese as a rising starlet in Hollywood and opened the door for bigger and better film roles.